jyangfsu/jyangfsu.github.io/_pages/about.md

 My background and history
 ======
-I received my B.A. from Yangtze University on 2013, and the entered China University of Geosciences to pursue my doctoral's degree.
-I joined the Department of Scientific Computing at Florida State University on February 2018 as a visiting scholar working with Dr. Ming Ye.
-For just under six months after my visiting, I returned to CUG, and then joined the Department of Earth, Ocean, and Atmospheric Science at Florida State University (FSU) on March 2019 as a visiting scholar again.
+I received my B.A. from Yangtze University in 2013, and then entered into China University of Geosciences to pursue my doctoral degree.
+I joined the Department of Scientific Computing at Florida State University in February 2018 as a visiting scholar working with Dr. Ming Ye.
+For just under six months after my visiting, I returned to CUG, and then joined the Department of Earth, Ocean, and Atmospheric Science at Florida State University (FSU) in March 2019 as a visiting scholar again.